hud-capstone/hud-capstone.github.io/README.md

 # Data & Urban Development:  Region of Boom

-This website houses all deliverables created in the attainment of the goals established for the Data & Urban Development Codeup Capstone Project.
+This website houses all deliverables created in the attainment of the goals established for the Data & Urban Development Codeup Capstone Project...

 ## Project Elements